-- After 10 years, your risk of lung cancer is less than half that of a continuing smoker and continues to decline (provided the disease is not already present).
-You’ve also saved almost $77,000.
+- After 10 years, your risk of lung cancer is lower than that of a continuing smoker and continues to decline (provided the disease is not already present).
+You’ve also saved almost $99,000.

 - After 15 years, your risk of coronary heart disease and stroke is nearly the same as a lifetime non-smoker.
-You’ve also saved $115,000.
+You’ve also saved nearly $150,000.

 - Quitting smoking benefits men and women of all ages and improves health in general.
 Remember that the rate and extent of recovery can vary from person to person.

 Where to get help

 - Quitline Tel.
 13 7848